oldgooseberry/oldgooseberry.github.io/solns/old/old4b.md

 2. These triangles have a sum of internal angles of $180°$.
 3. If a polygon has $n$ sides, it can be divided into $(n-2)$ triangles

-Collectively, these imply the at the sum of the internal angles of any polygon is
+Collectively, these imply the sum of the internal angles of any polygon with $n$ sides is

 $ (n - 2) \cdot 180°$